apache/hudi/docs/community.md

 Also, be sure to write unit tests for your bug fix or feature to show that it works as expected.

 If you want to participate in day-day conversations, please join our [slack group](https://hoodielib.slack.com/x-147852474016-157730502112/signup).
+If you are from select pre-listed email domains, you can self signup.
+Others, please add your email onto this [issue](https://github.com/uber/hoodie/issues/143)